ray-project/ray/doc/source/cluster/kuberay/k8s-cluster-setup.md

 Notes on how to set up Kubernetes infrastructure for Ray on the major cloud providers.
-We could eventually include terraform configs here.
+Terraform configs could eventually be included here.

 ## AWS